Samrat8923/Talkify/README.md

    ```

 ## Usage
 Open the application in your browser (usually `http://localhost:5173`).
 Register multiple users in different tabs or incognito windows to test real-time features!
+Also you can see the deployed version https://talkify-sable.vercel.app/